pjreddie/darknet/README.md

 ### How to compile on Linux (using `make`)

 Just do `make` in the darknet directory.
+(You can try to compile and run it on Google Colab in cloud [link](https://colab.research.google.com/drive/12QusaaRj_lUwCGDvQNfICpa7kA7_a2dE) (press «Open in Playground» button at the top-left corner) and watch the video [link](https://www.youtube.com/watch?v=mKAEGSxwOAY) )
 Before make, you can set such options in the `Makefile`: [link](https://github.com/AlexeyAB/darknet/blob/9c1b9a2cf6363546c152251be578a21f3c3caec6/Makefile#L1)

 * `GPU=1` to build with CUDA to accelerate by using GPU (CUDA should be in `/usr/local/cuda`)